 - 1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
 Quizzes, (of length 10 to 12 minutes) are given nearly exactly at the end / start of class in canvas.
-Quizzes will be on material covered in 3 previous lectures but not including the lecture on the day before a quiz There is one midterm and a final. - 2) Students are expected to be on time for every session.
-There are penalties for latenesses and absences .. see below. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time. - 4) You should record all of your graded work in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.
+Quizzes will be on material covered in previous lectures (see below), and recent readings, and focus on a topic that you will be informed about.
+There is one midterm and a final. - 2) Students are expected to be on time for every session.
+Every two tardies (latenesses) for any of the sessions (lab or lecture) is equivalent to an absence.
+Every absence after the 4th absence results in a half-point deduction on the final course grade. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time. - 4) You should record all of your graded work in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.
 I would not rely on canvas to keep a record of your scores (canvas could stop working at any time! (save your quizzes, midterm and final in a separate non-canvas place).
 You will be provided with a sheet to estimate your grade at anytime during the course.